xml-director/xmldirector.plonecore/docs/source/README.rst

 - Plone 4.3 (tested)

+- Plone 5.0 (tested)

-- Plone 5.1 (tested, no support for Plone 5.0)
+- Plone 5.1 (unsupported to due the alpha state of Plone 5.1)

 - Supported backends: